-When it comes to solar energy, it’s easy to assume that when there is very little sun, you will be without power because a solar panel needs, well, solar to generate electricity.
-However, you might be surprised to learn that this is actually not the case.
-Though there’s no question that solar panels work best with full sunlight available, they will still function in indirect sunlight.
+Because a solar panel needs solar to generate electricity, it’s easy to assume that when there is very little sun, you will be without power.
+However, you might be surprised to learn that this is not the case.
+Though there’s no question that solar panels work best with full, direct sunlight, they will still function in indirect sunlight.
 And, with a grid-connected solar energy system, you can ensure your home or business is not without power during periods when your power demand outpaces production.

 How Does a Grid-Connected System Work?